George Linder: Career

 During the same period, Linder partnered with writer/director Richard Rothstein on several projects.
 Together they developed the idea for the Universal Soldier series of films and the pilot Bates Motel, which Universal aired as a television film.
 Other projects that Linder has developed include Midnight Graffiti for Peter Guber at Mandalay Entertainment and Club Fed for Bill Mechanic at Pandemonium.
-In 2002 Linder was Executive Producer of the Austrian feature She Me and Her (German title: Meine Schwester das Biest).
+In 2002 Linder was Executive Producer of the Austrian feature She, Me & Her (German title: Meine Schwester das Biest).
 Shortly thereafter Linder became a partner with writer/producer/director Alain Silver in Untitled LLC.
 Their initial project was Nightcomer (aka Blood Cure).
 Untitled was also a production company on Radio Mary (2017).

+In 2024 Linder will be executive producer of the remake of The Running Man to be directed by Edgar Wright with Glen Powell in the title role.
+Principal photography is set to begin in November.